Last updated: August 20, 2024

 • A no closing cost refinance typically results in a higher monthly payment, either because the fees are added to the overall loan amount or because a lender may charge you a higher interest rate when they waive closing costs.

-• You may end up paying more in interest over the life of the loan if closing costs are included in the principal because of the higher balance.
+• You may end up paying more interest over the life of the loan if closing costs are included in the principal because of the higher balance.

 • If you plan on staying in your home long-term, it’s possible that the upfront savings won’t outweigh added interest costs.